 The Power of Monthly Contributions

 Compounding becomes even more powerful when you add regular monthly contributions.
-If the same saver adds NGN 50,000 per month on top of the initial NGN 500,000 at 18% compounded monthly, after 5 years they would have approximately NGN 5,900,000 — of which NGN 3,500,000 came from their own contributions and roughly NGN 2,400,000 from interest.
-Use the AfroTools Savings Goal Calculator to run your own scenarios.
+If the same saver adds NGN 50,000 per month on top of the initial NGN 500,000 at 18% compounded monthly, after 5 years they would have approximately NGN 5,900,000.
+About NGN 3,500,000 came from their own contributions and roughly NGN 2,400,000 from interest.
+Use the AfroTools Savings Goal Calculator to run your own scenarios with the current rate you can actually access.

 How to Set a Realistic Savings Goal